arindampradhan/Projects/README.md

 **Stream Video from Online** - Try to create your own online streaming video player.

-**Mp3 Player** - A simple program for playing your favorite music files.
+**Mp3 Player(DONE)** - A simple program for playing your favorite music files.
 Add features you though are missing from your favorite music player.

 **Watermarking Application** - Have some pictures you want copyright protected?
 Add your own logo or text lightly across the background so that no one can simply steal your graphics off your site.
 Make a program that will add this watermark to the picture. *Optional: Use threading to process multiple images simultaneously.*